Blog Title

 Using the schedule most recent to but prior to the date of impact is important because:

-• This schedule represents what’s known by all parties at the time.
-If a schedule “after the fact” is used instead, it could have been manipulated to set up the delay to either exaggerate or minimize it, whatever is the desired outcome is.
+• This schedule represents what was known by all parties at the time.
+If a schedule “after the fact” is used instead, it could have been manipulated to either exaggerate or minimize the delay, whatever the desired outcome is.

 • Even if the schedule isn’t perfect, it reflects the team’s understanding of the project and plan at the time.
 This is also what AACEI literature refers to as the “contemporaneous” schedule.